FrostSource/HLACaptionReplacer/README.md

+# What is it?

 The program allows you to quickly compile multiple caption source files into the "game" folder of your addon.

 # Using the program

 ## Running the exe

-HLACaptionCompiler.exe will run a little differently depending on the context:
+`HLACaptionCompiler.exe` will run a little differently depending on the context:

 1. If executed from an addon folder it will search for captions source files and automatically compile any into the related "game" folder for that addon.